 It’s for this reason that large corporate social networks like YouTube and Instagram have not implemented ActivityPub and probably never will.
 Their financial success depends on displaying ads to a captive audience, and ActivityPub is simply too flexible to make sure their audience is seeing those ads.
 So independent developers and non-profit groups are building open alternatives to the classic social networks: you won’t see my YouTube video in your Instagram feed, but you can see my PeerTube video in your Pixelfed feed, or on your personal website, or in any client of your choice, formatted however you like.

-We’re still in the very early days of this technology and there’s lots of untapped potential, but the community is growing rapidly: for example, millions of people use Mastodon, a popular Twitter-like web app that is ActivityPub-compliant.
+We’re still in the very early days of this technology and there’s lots of untapped potential, but the community is growing rapidly: for example, millions of people use Mastodon and Pleroma, two popular Twitter-like web apps that are ActivityPub-compliant and interoperable.

 So to summarize: ActivityPub is social media, but it’s also blogs, and it’s also just the web.
 It’s whatever you want it to be.
 Hope this helps!